monstajoe2002/project-explorer/README.md

 # Project Explorer README

-An extension for searching and creating page and layout files in a Next.js application project.
+A convenient extension for searching and creating page and layout files in a Next.js application project.

 ## Features